hystrath/hystrath.github.io/how-tos-picdsmc-fleming/how-tos-picdsmc-fleming-initialisation.md

 ---
 ## 2) Parcel vs. real particles

-The number of real particles represented by a single DSMC parcel is set in the <dirname>constant/</dirname><dict>dsmcProperties</dict> dictionary
+The number of real particles represented by a single parcel is set in the <dirname>constant/</dirname><dict>pdProperties</dict> dictionary

 ```c++
 nEquivalentParticles            2e7;
 ```

-There should be a minimum of 20 DSMC parcels per cell whenever possible and <dictkey>nEquivalentParticles</dictkey> should be set accordingly.
+There should be a minimum of 20 parcels per cell whenever possible and <dictkey>nEquivalentParticles</dictkey> should be set accordingly.

 <br>